timetoleafs/radiodelay4bowen/index.md

 2 Virtual Audio Cable* if you plan on using your computer to get the radio broadcast: <a href="https://www.vb-audio.com/Cable/" target="new">vb-audio.com/Cable/</a>

-	* You DON'T need this if you're using an external audio device
+	* You DON'T need Virtual Audio Cable if you're using an external audio device

 ### SETUP: